iguessthislldo/opendds-devguide-converter/devguide/run_time_configuration.rst

 This file does the following (starting from the bottom up):

-* Defines a transport instance named ``mytcp`` with a transport type of tcp and the local address specified as ``myhost``, which is the host name corresponding to the network interface we want to use.
+#.
+Defines a transport instance named ``mytcp`` with a transport type of tcp and the local address specified as ``myhost``, which is the host name corresponding to the network interface we want to use.

-* Defines a transport configuration named ``myconfig`` that uses the transport instance ``mytcp`` as its only transport.
+#.
+Defines a transport configuration named ``myconfig`` that uses the transport instance ``mytcp`` as its only transport.

-* Makes the transport configuration named ``myconfig`` the global transport configuration for all entities in this process.
+#.
+Makes the transport configuration named ``myconfig`` the global transport configuration for all entities in this process.

-A process using this configuration file utilizes our customized transport configuration for all Data Readers and Writers created by it (unless we specifically bind another configuration in the code as described in :ref:`Using Multiple Configurations`).
+A process using this configuration file utilizes our customized transport configuration for all Data Readers and Writers created by it (unless we specifically bind another configuration in the code as described in :ref:`run_time_configuration--using-multiple-configurations`).

+.. _run_time_configuration--using-mixed-transports:

 Using Mixed Transports
 ----------------------

+..
+    Sect<7.4.2.2>

 This example configures an application to primarily use multicast and to “fall back” to tcp when it is unable to use multicast.
 Here is the configuration file: